Why Radiology as a Career Choice?

 When you are on call you can just take it from home.
 Your area of interest can be as big or small as you like.

-You see a wide range of diseases and interact with a broad range of doctors across every age group of patient.
-It’s intellectually challenging.
+You see a wide range of diseases and interact with a broad range of doctors across every age group of patients.

-It can be smart career move.
-Many medical degree graduates often opt for surgery, pediatrics, general practitioner etc, so there is much demand for radiologists these days.
+Many medical degree graduates often opt for surgery, paediatrics, general practitioner etc, so there is much demand for radiologists these days.
 Your job is to reduce uncertainty.

 The Benefits of Radiology As a Career Choice – PRO #4: Good for Introverts

 One of the hardest parts of being a doctor is long hours dealing with patients and their relatives.

 Radiologists don’t have this as they will spend a lot of their time reading scans in a room on their own.